by Texas Homesteader ~

-Her daughter & Son-in-law were devoted to her and when her health began to wobble a few years later they made sure she was well provided for.
+Her daughter & Son-in-law were devoted to her.
+When her health began to wobble a few years later they made sure she was well provided for.
 They were always there to attend to her physically, emotionally and spiritually.

 RancherMan & I made plans to go see her as soon as she got home.
 But then the call came…

-I’ve never been in her shoes but I was at my parent’s house after my grandmother passed away.
-There were many people (I assume their friends and church members) that brought various foods.
+I was at my parent’s house after my grandmother passed away.
+There were many people who brought various foods (I assume their friends and local church members.)

 What a blessing that our family could gather together without having to worry about fixing meals.
 I know that was certainly a comfort for all of us at that time.

-And once when a dear friend was delivering food for us she commented that I was NOT to return the dishes.
-She shared that she scours estate sales for cute dishes and buys & washes them up so that she can deliver food without burdening anyone with returning dishes.
+She shared with me that she scours estate sales for cute dishes and buys & washes them up so that she can deliver food without burdening anyone with returning dishes.

 She told me to fill that dish when I got well and pass the love on (which I did).
 What a great idea.

-Those things serve easy and they freeze well in the event that there’s too much food delivered in the beginning.
+I’ll focus on food that serve easily and freeze well in the event that there’s too much food delivered in the beginning.

 But what about contact?
 I want to support my friend but I’m a very sensitive person.
 For me, if a tear is coming then it’s coming & I can’t hold it back.